canh25xp/GraduationThesis/OUTLINES.md

 2. **Reliability**: The system should be highly reliable, with minimal downtime and robust error handling.
 3. **Ease of Use**: The user interface should be intuitive and easy to navigate, even for non-technical users.
 4. **Maintainability**: The system should be modular and easy to extend, allowing for the addition of new GEC models and combination methods.
-5. **Technical Requirements**:
+5. **Security and Privacy**: Secure API communication using HTTPS.
-   - **Database**: No database is required as the system processes text in real-time.
+6. **Technical Requirements**: No database is required as the system processes text in real-time.
-   - **Technology**: The system will be developed using Python, Flask, and Bootstrap.
 The GEC models will be hosted on a GPU-powered server for fast inference.

 ## 2.5 Conclusion